vikrant82/chat-analyzer/project-plan.md

 - **Dependencies:** Docker environment; Task 1.1 complete.

 - **Description:** Migrate all ephemeral and session-related state from in-memory variables and the interim encrypted file to a centralized Redis instance.
+This includes refactoring the current two-layer caching system to use Redis, providing a unified, high-performance cache for both raw and processed message data.

 - **Acceptance Criteria:**

     1.  **Setup:** Redis is added to `docker-compose.yaml` and `redis-py` is added to `requirements.txt`.

-    2.  **Migration:** All global variables (`message_cache`, `chat_modes`) and the encrypted credential file are replaced with Redis data structures.
+    2.  **Migration:** The file-based cache and all global state variables (`message_cache`, `chat_modes`) and the encrypted credential file are replaced with Redis data structures.

     3.  **Revocation:** The refresh token logic is enhanced to use a Redis allowlist, enabling immediate session revocation upon logout.